Oxford City Council has outlined the next steps that it is taking to engage and motivate citizens and communities to tackle the climate emergency.

 The Council has published a list of nine key actions that communities and individuals can adopt in order to reduce their carbon footprint.

 The list includes living car free, switching to an electric vehicle, flying less, switching to a green energy tariff for electricity, using public transport/car clubs/active travel, and installing retrofitting measures on their properties.
-A full list of actions can be found here.

 The actions on the list, which has been shaped by the Zero Carbon Oxford roadmap, with insight from Professor Nick Eyre, the Council’s scientific advisor.